Expand the section navigation mobile menu

 Biography

 Dr. Ehrlich received her BSN from Arizona State University, her PhD from University of Massachusetts, Amherst, and was a post-doctoral research fellow at the Phyllis F. Cantor Center in Nursing and Patient Care at the Dana-Farber Cancer Institute, Boston, MA.
 Prior to becoming a nurse, Dr. Ehrlich was a homebirth midwife.
 Her clinical career included working as a nurses’ aide, surgical technician, and Med-Surg ICU nurse before finding that her passion was palliative and hospice care, her board specialty.
 Dr. Ehrlich’s program of research has focused on the intersections of perception, behavior, and social processes used by persons with end-stage cancers, their informal caregivers, and their nurses when managing pain, in order to identify and test interventions for poorly controlled cancer pain.
 She has taught students at all levels of nursing, developed and piloted a generalist palliative care curriculum for undergraduate students, presented her research and workshops on teaching palliative care at national symposia, and served as a manuscript and poster reviewer for journals and conferences.
-She is a member of Hospice and Palliative Nurses Association, Oncology Nursing Society, and the Palliative Care Research Cooperative.
-Dr. Ehrlich looks forward to collaborative research with nurse and multidisciplinary scientists and practitioners, as well as engaging with students as they develop their authentic professional nursing personas.
+She is a member of Hospice and Palliative Nurses Association (HPNA), serves on the HPNA Research Committee, and is a regional co-chair for the ELNEC Faculty support initiative.
+Dr. Ehrlich enjoys collaborative research with nurses and multidisciplinary scientists and practitioners, as well as engaging with students as they develop their authentic professional nursing personas.
+She currently serves as co-chair for the Oakland University Essentials/Competency-Based Education Faculty Work Group and recently self-published a manual to help instructors of baccalaureate programs incorporate hospice/palliative/supportive care content into their courses.

 • Post-doctoral research fellowship, 2017-2019, UMass Boston/Dana-Farber Cancer Institute, Phyllis F. Cantor Center for Research in Nursing and Patient Care